University of Oregon: Relationship with Nike

-The Athletic Department (AD) and university (UO) have a long and complex relationship with Nike Inc. The corporation has significant historical ties to UO.
-It was founded by two UO alumni.
+The Athletic Department (AD) and university (UO) have a long and complex relationship with Nike Inc., as the corporation was founded by two UO alumni.
 Nike founder Phil Knight is also one of the largest benefactors in the history of UO.
 In recent years he has invested heavily in developing and maintaining the athletic apparatus.
+The University emphasized that this would not mean an end to the annual Oregon–Oregon State football rivalry game.

 Mascot

 The mascot of the University of Oregon is the fighting duck.
-The popular Disney character Donald Duck has been the mascot for decades, thanks to a handshake agreement between then-Athletic Director Leo Harris and Walt Disney in 1947.
-The mascot has been challenged more than a few times in its lifetime.
-The first came in 1966 when Walt Disney died and the company realized there was no formal contract written for the use of Donald's image.
-A formal contract was written up in 1973.
+The popular Disney character Donald Duck has been the mascot for decades, thanks to an agreement between then-Athletic Director Leo Harris and Walt Disney in 1947.
+The mascot was challenged in 1966, when Disney died and the company realized there was no formal contract written for the use of Donald's image.
+A contract was written up in 1973.
 Potential heirs "Mallard Drake" and "Mandrake" challenged Donald's position in 1978 and 2003 respectively, but both were unpopular and discontinued.